-The NCFA’s legislative efforts are directed by the NCFA’s staff.
+The NCFA’s legislative efforts are directed by the NCFA’s Executive Vice President, Dr. John Hatcher.
 In addition to working with members of the General Assembly, NCFA staff also participate on several state regulatory committees, commissions and agencies to ensure that forestry interests included in existing or future regulatory actions.

 The North Carolina General Assembly works on a two-year session cycle.
-The “long session” occurs in odd years (2017) while the “short session” takes place in even years.
+The “long session” occurs in odd years (2019) while the “short session” takes place in even years.
 A long session starts in January and runs into July.
 A short session typically starts in May and runs into July.
-Typically, the NCFA’s Forestry Day in the Legislature will take place in May.
+Generally, the NCFA’s Forestry Day in the Legislature will take place in May.

 At the conclusion of each session, the NCFA will provide an overview to its members.